Eligibility (for undergraduates)

 - Pay Recital and Recording Fee

 In order to reserve a recital time and recording, you must pay a $45 fee.
 Student recitals are recorded and archived in the Music Library.
-You will receive a CD of your performance that should be available in your professor’s mailbox within seven days following the recital.
+You will be emailed a link to download your recording via Google Drive within 7 days following the recital.

-- Additional CDs may be purchased for $5 each.
+- CDs may be purchased for $5 each.